NJWasTaken/PokemonMelee/README.md

 > pip install -r requirements.txt
 3. Run animation.py
 4. .exe file to be added soon.
+5. (Optional) Add the font provided in /assets/ to your system fonts to view the presentation as intended.

 ### Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.